-The KSA market is large and can generate significant rewards for companies that successful capture its value.
+The market in Saudi Arabia is large and can generate significant rewards for companies that successfully capture its value.
 There are three fundamentals to creating success in the KSA market: finding the right local partner, using a clear sales process, and creating tailored marketing for the region.
 The KSA market is unique.
 Businesses seeking to enter the region should acknowledge this through their operations and business strategy.

 A Local Partner is Essential

 Because the KSA market is so unique, a local partner is essential.
 Businesses should have criteria and strategies to utilize local partners effectively.
 Those may include the following:

 - Clearly defined roles and responsibilities that rely on the local partner to develop new

 relationships in the region.